 |

-Many people ask “what is the best camera to use?”
-One answer might be similar to the
+the best camera to use?”
+One answer might be similar

-your circumstances & how much effort is required - or what amount of
+are, your circumstances & how much effort is required - or what amount of

 effort etc that you might want to put into this activity… “Circumstances” always involves money as